 There are plenty of things to love about the holiday season.
 But the holiday season isn’t all cupcakes and unicorns for everyone, especially since many people may be spending the holidays apart.
 Whether you have a socially-distanced gathering, or organize a large Zoom feast, it can all add to holiday stress.

 Things don’t have to be that way though.
 With some simple tips, you can minimize dreaded holiday stress and savor the holidays, no matter what they look like this year.

 The holidays aren’t about perfection, and things probably won’t be the same compared to years past, so abandon any sky-high expectations you might have.
 They’re not worth the disappointment.

 Instead, try to distill any plans down to what matters most, and focus on one or two special activities.
 Then, strive to live in the present moment.
 Enjoy the things that are right in front of you as they unfold.

 “You should sit in meditation for twenty minutes every day – unless you’re too busy; then you should sit for an hour.” –Old Zen Proverb

 Self-care is essential, especially when you’re too busy for it.
 When your schedule is overflowing it’s easy to cut corners on self-care, but making time for the things that refresh and rejuvenate your spirit are essential.

 A good self-care routine is an antidote for stress.
-But if it seems impossible to cut back on a packed day, consider adding a quality hemp oil to your routine, to help ease the effects of stress.
+But if it seems impossible to cut back on a packed day, consider adding CBD Oil to your routine, to help ease the effects of stress.